-Seniors are expected to wear the correct school uniform at all times including black lace up school shoes.
-Please do not use excuses such as "it is not worth getting correct school pants as it is the last winter" for noncompliance.
+Seniors are expected to wear the correct school uniform including black lace up school shoes at all times.
 Our strong community reputation is advantageous to us all and is founded on respect and responsibility as evident in wearing the correct uniform.
-Seniors that are in incorrect uniform may be sent home.
-Please see the website for any clarification.
+Please see the website for any clarification of uniform items.